 Choose What you Want to Plant

 Are you interested in starting a vegetable garden?
 Or a flower garden?
 What you should plant in your garden will be determined by your answer.
 If you chose a vegetable garden, one bit of advice: put attention to the fruits, vegetables, or herbs that your family prefers.
 If you want flowers, decide whether you want that bloom in summer or that have a shorter bloom time.
+David Austin roses are prized for their elegant, old-fashioned blooms.
+If you’re thinking of planting roses in your garden, you may want to consider adding a few of these classic beauties.
+While they require a bit more care than some other types of roses, they are well worth the effort.

 Each one, or even a mixture of them, creates a beautiful garden, but each has its own set of upkeep requirements.